Electric Forklifts Supply Powerful Benefits

 • Environmentally friendly.
 Most electric forklifts produce zero emissions, eliminating greenhouse gases and harmful carbon monoxide.
 With no combustion sources, ventilation and monitoring costs are lower.
 Spill control and remediation costs are also reduced.

 • Less noise.
-Decibel volume of an electric forklift ranges is roughly equivalent to conversation level, providing much quieter operation.
+Decibel volume of an electric forklift is roughly equivalent to a conversation level, providing much quieter operation.

 • Flexibility.
 Because they can generate as much torque as gas forklifts, electric units can handle just about any load, from light to heavy.

 • Easy to maneuver.
-An electric forklift battery weight acts as a steady counterbalance to the forklift's compact size, providing superior maneuverability.
+The weight of the electric forklift battery acts as a steady counterbalance to the forklift's compact size, providing superior maneuverability.

 • Improved safety.
 Potential injury from handling fuel cylinders is eliminated.
-Employees are no longer exposed to fumes from fuels and spills, as well as potential fire hazards.
+Employees are no longer exposed to fumes from fuels and spills and potential fire hazards.

 Electric forklifts can cost more to purchase than their IC counterparts, and they require a charging infrastructure.
 They're more suitable for indoors because they're affected by cold or wet weather conditions.
-Cold temperatures can reduce run time on electric forklifts using standard lead-acid batteries by up to 35%.
+Cold temperatures can reduce run time on electric forklifts using standard lead-acid batteries.
 Lithium-ion (Li) batteries aren't as severely affected by cold, however.
-Forklifts using these batteries may be more suitable for outdoors or cold storage applications.
+Forklifts using these batteries may be more suitable for outdoor or cold storage applications.

-In general, the operating life of electric forklifts are similar to those of IC models.
+In general, the operating life of electric forklifts is similar to those of IC models.
 Some electric forklifts feature regenerative charging, where energy is recaptured during braking, extending operating time.

 Construction supply company goes electric

 Midwest Canvas, a manufacturer of high-performance packaging materials and construction supplies, uses a fleet of 10 forklifts to move product.
 With high repair costs, the company was looking for an alternative and decided to lease four electric forklifts.
-Average savings for the year after implementation were 50%.
-Additional benefits included a cleaner environment and long run-times of 12 hours on a single battery charge.
+The average savings for the year after implementation were 50%.
+Additional benefits included a cleaner environment and long runtimes of 12 hours on a single battery charge.